bradbell/at_cascade/readme.rst

 Start Node Database
 ===================
-A dismod_at database were the start_node is the parent in the option table;
+A dismod_at database corresponding to fitting the start_node;
-i.e., it is the fit_node.
+i.e., the start_node is the fit_node

+- The option table parent_node in this database must be the start_node.
 - There is no mtall or mtother data in this database.
 - There is no prior or grid for omega in this database.
 - The avgint table covariate values are null.
   The avgint node_id values correspond to the start_node.
 - Subgroups are not used; i.e., there is one group and one subgroup corresponding to all the data.
-- The option table parent_node in this database specifies the start_node.
 - The covariate table reference values must be the same as the other database reference values for the start_node.